support@psrcompliance.com +91 87961 04190 WhatsApp

 Drone Registration in India - Step by Step (2026 Guide)

-In recent years, drones have become very popular in India.
-People now use drones for photography, agriculture, land surveys, construction projects, security monitoring, and wedding videography.
-In cities like Delhi, Jaipur, Gurugram, and Mumbai, many businesses are buying drones to improve their work.
+In recent years, drones have become very common in India.
+People use them for photography, farming, land surveys, construction work, security, and even wedding videos.
+In cities like Delhi, Jaipur, Gurugram, and Mumbai, many businesses are using drones to make their work faster and more efficient.

 Who Regulates Drone Registration in India?